inspiros/nhat_challenge_2022/README.md

 ##### Objective:

-- Train a model that:
+- Train a model for two tasks:
-    - Inputs a 2D human pose of shape `[N, C, T, V]=[N, 2, 1, 17]` and outputs the same 2D
+    - **Identity reconstruction**: Inputs a 2D human pose of shape `[N, C, T, V]=[N, 2, 1, 17]` and outputs the same 2D
       human pose.
-    - Inputs a corrupted 2D human pose (with some keypoints randomly set to 0) and reconstructs the groundtruth 2D human pose.
+    - **Missing keypoints prediction**: Inputs a corrupted 2D human pose (with some keypoints randomly set to 0) and reconstructs the groundtruth 2D human pose.
 - Free to use any normalization/augmentation technique.
 - Evaluation metric: